The Guarded Village 1944: Story

-The events take place on year 1944, in the end of World War II.
+The events take place on year 1944, during the Continuation War in the end of World War II.
 Patrol man Jaakko Tulivaara (Timo Torikka) returns to his home for holiday, when killing people has damaged his mental state.
 His home village is guarded by a Finnish military group led by Sergeant Tolvanen (Antti Litja).
 In the village is also a wounded Soviet spy (Raimo Grönberg), whose family had moved from Finland to Russia a long time before the war.
 The spy happens to be a childhood friend of Tulivaara.

 Critique

-At its time, the movie was positively accepted.
+At its time, the film was positively accepted.
 The script, content, cinematography, music and cast were liked.
-One problem of the movie are the flashbacks from the past.
-The movie was considered to be a nice novelty, later it was also mentioned to be one of the nicest first-direction-movies.
+One problem of the film are the flashbacks from the past.
+The film was considered to be a nice novelty, later it was also mentioned to be one of the nicest first direction-films.